se-edu/guides/tutorials/javaFxPart3.md

 At first glance everything appears to work perfectly.
 However, when the `VBox` stretches beyond the confines of the `ScrollPane`, the `ScrollPane` does not scroll down automatically as expected.
 We can remedy this by attaching a handler on the `VBox` to react to its own size changing and scrolling the `ScrollPane` down.

-Update the `start` method as shown below.
+Update the `Duke.start` method as shown below.

 ```java
 public void start(Stage stage) {